-The City of Naples has two segments that are critically eroded, threatening development interests north and south of Doctors Pass.
-North of Doctors Pass (R45 - R57.5) is a 2.4-mile critically eroded segment with the northern 1.1 mile included for the design integrity of the beach restoration project.
+The city of Naples has two segments that are critically eroded, threatening development interests north and south of Doctors Pass.
+North of Doctors Pass (R42 - R57.5) is a 3.0-mile critically eroded segment with the northern 1.7 miles included for the design integrity of the beach restoration project.
 Between Doctors Pass and Gordon Pass (R57.8 - R89) is a 5.6-mile critically eroded segment.
 These areas of Naples have continuous beach restoration projects.
 Numerous bulkheads and revetments also exist throughout Naples.
 Groins exist north of Gordon Pass.